bythebay/Hack-the-Bay/README.md

 ## MENTORS & JUDGES

 While participants are free to use any frameworks and tools they prefer, we will have an experienced group of mentors and judges on site to provide guidance.
-- [James Ward](https://www.linkedin.com/in/jamesward/?miniProfileUrn=urn%253Ali%253Afs_miniProfile%253AACoAAAAhoEoBnOZlWgNp1htpFnM170w2DiXMkIw&skipRedirect=true&miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAAAAhoEoBnOZlWgNp1htpFnM170w2DiXMkIw) known for his deep expertise in not only functional programming but also in working with scalable AI solutions in the AWS cloud. [[About]](https://jamesward.com/about-james-ward/)
-- [Josh Long](https://www.linkedin.com/in/joshlong/?miniProfileUrn=urn%253Ali%253Afs_miniProfile%253AACoAAACXdIABb8VbfXttpb7WA9oliQsXOS5rEgw&skipRedirect=true&miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAAACXdIABb8VbfXttpb7WA9oliQsXOS5rEgw) has long been known as “Mr. Spring Boot.”
-More recently, he's been experimenting with Spring AI ever since Rod Johnson, the creator of Spring, started exploring that space. [[...more about Josh.
-Bootiful Podcast ]](https://joshlong.com/about.html)
-- [Vaibhav Gupta](https://www.linkedin.com/in/vaigup/) leads Boundary (YC w23), he hates ugly code.
-And as we know, most agent systems out there wouldn't pass a code review.
-So Viabhav is building BAML for clean, reliable AI infra. [[AI that works podcast] ](https://boundaryml.com/podcast)

 - [Isaac Miller](https://www.linkedin.com/in/miller-isaac/) is a long-time core contributor for DSPy, working on typing, fine-tuning, RL infra, and multi-modal support.
 - [Hugh McKee](https://www.linkedin.com/in/mckeehugh/?miniProfileUrn=urn%253Ali%253Afs_miniProfile%253AACoAAAF4iK4Bv0tBsoZU99RjT4AcQ4Z5mtvK3Q8&skipRedirect=true&miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAAAF4iK4Bv0tBsoZU99RjT4AcQ4Z5mtvK3Q8) is a skilled developer advocate with decades of experience building enterprise applications.
 Hugh is an expert in distributed systems and Akka, and can help connect all the dots!
 - [Arun Gupta](https://www.linkedin.com/in/arunpgupta/) is a globally recognized expert in developer relations and open source strategy.
 With over 25 years of experience at Intel, Apple, Amazon, and Red Hat, he’s built developer communities of thousands of people.